thundra-io/thundra-aws-workshop/content/_thundra_apm/_monitoring_app/_3_error_inspector.md

 ## Error Inspector

-Error inspector page offers you to see all the errors that occurred in your lambda functions without making any extra integration but APM.
+Error inspector page offers you to see all the errors that occurred in your Lambda functions without making any extra integration but APM.

 You can inspect where errors occurred inside the code, how many times this error in this function occurred or you can set a notification for this error.